 Make sure you remove the mini pies from the oven.
 If you feel like serving and snacking on them right away, give them some time to cool down first.
-A good 10-15 minutes will do before removing from the muffin tin.
-By then your mini, but yummy dessert is ready to be popped in.
+Before removing it from the muffin tin, a good 10-15 minutes will do.
+By then, your mini but yummy dessert is ready to be popped in.

 But if you feel a little extra today, Top ‘em!

 Depending on your liking, you can forgo this step or add your desired toppings.
 You can pick from the topping ideas that I mentioned above or choose any of your preferences.
 In my case, I prefer a simple whipping cream and garnish with some ground cinnamon.